nettings/medianet/README.md

 * a persistent SSH-based maintenance tunnel with "phone home" capability that can help you traverse multiple layers of NAT (network address translation, aka home routers), very useful for museum deployments and the like
-* a somewhat hacky `mn_autostart` service that basically allows you to plug in any bash commands and have systemd look after them (see the example configuration for a use case)
+* somewhat hacky `mn_autostart@` and mn_autostart_root@` services that basically
+  allows you to run arbitrary bash commands at startup and have systemd look after them for you (see the example configuration for a use case)

 Other services can be added easily if you don't mind dealing with a JSON parser written in BASH (but using JQ, so it's not that bad).